KittyGiraudel/sass-guidelines/index.md

 ## Compass

+> > maintainers of Ruby Sass
+> I'd say "core designers of Sass".
+I do almost of the actual coding these days, but Chris and I collaborate on the language design.
+This design is, of course, not specific to Ruby.

 [Compass](http://compass-style.org/) is the main Sass framework out there.
 Developed by [Chris Eppstein](https://twitter.com/chriseppstein), one of the two maintainers of Ruby Sass, I don't see it dramatically losing in popularity for a while, if you want my opinion.

+> This will almost certainly be mitigated when I finish my optimizations.
+They're specifically targeted at logic-heavy styles with many functions and mixins, so frameworks like Compass should see a huge improvement.

 Still, I do not use Compass anymore, the main reason is that it slows Sass down a lot.
 Ruby Sass is quite slow in itself, so adding more Ruby and more Sass on top of it doesn't really help.